Event planning guidelines

 Requirements for road closures:

-- Signage posted on impacted roadways a minimum 2 weeks in advance of closures
+- Signage posted on impacted roadways a minimum two weeks in advance of closures

 - Class 1 barricades